 The first words that come to mind when thinking of Brownsea Island are red squirrels, wildlife, and scouting.
 With coastal views of the Purbeck Hills, amazing trails, and rich history, there is so much to see and take in throughout the year*.
 Brownsea Island is ideal for fresh spring days, during the summer, and when autumn leaves start falling.
 It closes during the winter; for full details of up-to-date openings, please visit the website.

-Brownsea Island is situated in Poole Harbour and transports you to a paradise of nature as soon as you step off a yellow Brownsea Island ferry running from Poole Quay.
+Brownsea Island is situated in Poole Harbour and transports you to a paradise of nature as soon as you step off the Brownsea Island ferry running from Poole Quay.
 Some enjoy reaching it via their own boats or kayaks during opening hours, preferring to land on the South Shore beaches.

 It is the place to visit for the variety of flourishing flora and fauna to behold there, and it is the perfect place for a picnic on the beach, in the woods, or in the fields.
 The woodland and heathland animals residing there include the rare red squirrels, peacocks, hens, a variety of birds in the nature reserve, and the docile deer situated near the 19th-century church.